Corey Bailey

 process.
 Is the record laminated?

-Here's what I've learned so far; Place the record between two sheets of plate
+Here's what I've learned so far;

-glass, at least ¼” thick, or any completely flat surface.
-I use various sizes of
+completely flat surface.
+I use various sizes of ceramic tiles that I obtained from a

-towards the record.
-Cut a couple pieces of soft material the same size as the
+pieces of soft material the same size as the flattening plates to protect the

-flattening plates to protect the grooves.
+clothing presents.
 Use anything that will protect the grooves.
+If you use an old

-If you use an old piece of cloth or felt, make sure that there are no seams.
+piece of cloth or felt, make sure that there no seams.
+Clamp the sides using hand

-Clamp the sides using hand operated spring clamps, one or two to each side.
+operated spring clamps, one or two to each side.
+The strength of the spring

-The strength of the spring clamps will determine how long the process will take.
+clamps will determine how long the process will take.
+I sometimes place the whole

-I sometimes place the whole assembly in the sun for about 10 minutes or less per
+assembly in the sun for about 10 minutes or less per side and watch the process

-side and watch the process carefully.
-If you place them in the sun, be careful!!
+carefully.
+If you plan to place them in the sun, be careful!!

 Putting additional weight on the record can cause the peaks between the grooves

-to flatten out somewhat and cause distortion during playback which, is why I
+to flatten out somewhat and cause distortion during playback.
+Heat can cause the

-Heat can cause the composition of the record to soften considerably.
+composition of the record to soften considerably.

-Vinyl wants to return to it's original shape (or state) when heated
+Vinyl wants to return to it's original shape (or state) when heated and can cause

-and can cause all sorts of problems.
+all sorts of problems.

-I’m of the “less is more” school when it involves flattening records.
+I’m of the 'less is more' school when it involves flattening records.

+often.
 If a record is unplayable, then all bets are off.

 If you have any suggestions or questions, please contact me.